Games-by-Mason/gpu/README.md

 	* These approaches to rendering are typically inefficient, and supporting them requires a much larger API surface that is beyond the scope of this library.
 * Mobile/web support are not a priority.
 	* There's nothing stopping you from writing a mobile or web backend, but these platforms are not factored into the API design.
 As such, you may have to emulate features that these platforms are late to adopt.

-# Status

-Work in progress, not yet usable.
-Check back soon.

 # Backends